 I am grateful to Australia for having allowed me to be an actor and do what I love.

-Henri continues to work in theatre and television and is now devoting more of his time to writing.
-He has won numerous awards throughout his career, including an Order of Australia medal for service to the arts and to the community.
+Henri continues to work in theatre and television.
+He is now devoting more of his time to writing.
+He has won many awards throughout his career, including an Order of Australia medal for service to the arts and to the community.

 Henri lives in Sydney with his wife of forty years, Mary Ann, and has two sons.
 He remains in close contact with his Swiss foster family.